 Read more about our work to increase access to oxygen therapy for newborns, children, and pregnant women here.

 But the work doesn’t stop there.
-This World Pneumonia Day, we’re launching our HO2PE campaign.
-Through this initiative, we will increase awareness about oxygen’s use and availability and its impact on saving precious breath and life around the world.
+Our HO2PE campaign will increase awareness about oxygen’s use and availability and its impact on saving precious breath and life around the world.
 Our aim is to elevate oxygen access as a priority health issue for decision-makers in LMICs.

 Accessing oxygen therapy for severe pneumonia and other indications should not be a matter of location or luck.
 Together, we can put oxygen on the front lines of global health.
 Discuss access to oxygen with your country decision-makers and counterparts, and encourage them to prioritize oxygen access for the most vulnerable.
 Join us in sharing hope, and help us spread the word about the importance of oxygen therapy.